JamesWotherspoon/oiko-server/README.md

+# SmartSaver.uk
-# Full Stack Node Express Server and React Frontend Template
+# Full Stack Node Express Server and React Frontend

-This is a reusable template project for building full stack web applications using Node.js, Express.js, and React.
+This is the smartsaver.uk project.
+A full stack web applications using Node.js, Express.js, mySQL, and React.
 It follows a client-server architecture where the frontend and backend communicate through APIs.

 Server: